10 important laws you need to know before lobster diving in California, complete with the most recent updates for 2022.

 No doubt about it: California Spiny lobster diving is still a hot adventure right now.
 More and more people with SCUBA dive certification in California are diving to catch the fabled creatures from the depths with their gloved hands.
 People just love lobster appetizers like lobster fondue, lobster pizza, or lobster rangoon, and there really is nothing like serving up a dish that you caught with your hands!
 Before you pack your scuba gear, drive to the beach for night diving or giant stride off a dive boat, however, here are 9 important laws you need to know before lobster diving in California, complete with the most recent updates for 2021.

-- You Need a Fishing License - Anyone 16 years of age and up must have a valid California fishing license to catch lobster.
+- You Need a Fishing License - Anyone 16 years of age and up must have a valid California fishing license and lobster report card to catch lobster.
+(Kids under 16 need a spiny lobster report card too, if they are fishing for, taking, or assisting with fishing for spiny lobster.)
 Licenses aren't hard to get, but just make sure you don't pull anything up out of the water without one.
-It'll land you a minimum $250 fine.
+It'll land you a minimum $100 fine.
+A misdemeanor violation of the Fish and Game Code can result in imprisonment in the county jail for up to one year and the loss of fishing or hunting privileges.
+The fine and penalties resulting from the illegal take of fish and wildlife range from $250 to $50,000.
 Auto renewal options are available too.

 Nothing but your hands - Divers, you have to catch these suckers without the help of fishing line, poles, spears, etc. If you come across a lobster in a crevice, you can't use any sort of appliance to lure or pry it out.